History modes#

 Note that, since the full mode is the default one, this configuration is optional.

-octez-client rpc get /chains/main/checkpoint
+octez-client rpc get /config/history_mode

-Setting up a node in rolling mode
+Setting up a node in rolling mode#

 To run a rolling node you can either use the command line arguments: